polterguy/phosphorusfive/plugins/extras/p5.net/README.md

 not somehow been compromised, and that you can trust the client transmitting the Hyperlambda.

 There are ways to further refine this, by whitewashing the Hyperlambda, only allowing a subset of keywords/events to be evaluated, and so on.
 But this is beyond the scope of this documentation.
-For server you trust though, the above Web Service logic, is really quite spectacular, and something I think
-Hyperlambda is the only programming language on the planet that can easily achieve.
+For servers you trust though, such as your own servers, the above Web Service logic, is really quite spectacular, and something I think Hyperlambda is the only programming language on the planet that can actually easily achieve.